Port of Hastings Development Authority

-The Port of Hastings Development Authority is an authority of the Government of Victoria, Australia.
+The Port of Hastings Corporation is an authority of the Government of Victoria, Australia.
 The authority is responsible for the development and management of the port of Hastings located in Western Port Bay approximately 72 kilometres to the south east of Melbourne.
 The port is expected to be developed by the authority as a major new container port in competition with the Port of Melbourne, Australia's busiest container port.